ConduitIO/conduit/docs/design-documents/20221028-dead-letter-queue.md

 destination, otherwise we need to consider the nack failed and need to stop the pipeline.

+### Log connector

+We should implement a connector that simply logs records as they come in.
+The user should be able to configure which level is used when logging the records.

+This is needed because it would be the default connector used for the DLQ.

-### DLQ Strategies
+### DLQ Strategy

-We propose to implement 2 DLQ strategies:

-- `log` - This strategy would cause a nacked message to be logged to the Conduit log.
-Unless a stop window and threshold are configured the pipeline would keep running.
-- `plugin` - This strategy would reroute nacked messages to a destination connector plugin.
-This strategy needs to be able to get additional configuration options defining the plugin name and its settings.
+We propose to implement a single DLQ strategy that would reroute nacked messages to a destination connector plugin.
+The user needs to be able to define the plugin name and its settings.

-Regardless of the strategy the user can also configure a stop window and stop threshold.
+The user can also configure a stop window and stop threshold.

 - `stop_window` defines how many last acks/nacks are monitored in the window that controls if the pipeline should stop.
 0 disables the window.
 - `stop_threshold` defines the number of nacks in the window that would cause the pipeline to stop.

-The default strategy should be `log` with a `stop_window` of 1 and a `stop_threshold` of 1.
+The default DLQ plugin should be `builtin:log` with a `stop_window` of 1 and a `stop_threshold` of 1.
 This would result in the same behavior as before the introduction of DLQs - the first nacked message would stop the pipeline.